WidePoint (NYSE:WYY) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of WidePoint (NYSE:WYY – Get Rating) in a report published on Wednesday.
-The firm issued a sell rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of WidePoint (NYSE:WYY – Get Rating) in a research report issued on Friday.
+The firm set a “sell” rating on the stock.

-WidePoint (NYSE:WYY – Get Rating) last announced its quarterly earnings data on Monday, March 27th.
+WidePoint (NYSE:WYY – Get Rating) last posted its quarterly earnings results on Monday, March 27th.
 The company reported ($1.02) earnings per share (EPS) for the quarter.
-The company had revenue of $23.34 million for the quarter.
+The business had revenue of $23.34 million for the quarter.

 About WidePoint